Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

-## 6. Additional stuff to install for packages with special needs
+## 3. Additional stuff to install for packages with special needs

-Must be done from the biocbuild account.
+Everything in this section must be done **from a sudoer account**.

 TODO